Menu

 Forest Session:

 Our Muddy sessions focus on developing the children's physical skills.
 We explore how to move around the forest and also the animals that live in our forest.
-Children observe the changes to the environment as we move into Spring
+Children observe the changes to the environment each season.

 Forest sessions take place each Monday.